Harry felt eleven again.

 But he made it.

-The view alone stopped him cold.
+The view alone stopped him.

 Harry glanced over.